 Plummer-Vinson syndrome (PVS) is a term used to describe iron deficiency anemia that occurs alongside dysphagia and esophageal webs or rings.
 It affects women who are middle-aged or older.
 PVS is associated with the development of squamous cell carcinoma, a type of skin cancer.

 Research into what causes PVS is inconclusive.
 The link between iron deficiency anemia and esophageal webs is also unclear.

 Gastroesophageal reflux disease

-Some evidence suggests a link between gastroesophageal reflux disease (GERD) and the development of esophageal webs or rings.
+Some suggests a link between gastroesophageal reflux disease (GERD) and the development of esophageal webs or rings.
 GERD causes symptoms such as heartburn and a sour or acidic taste in the back of the mouth.

 A barium swallow is a noninvasive procedure that can help your doctor diagnose an esophageal web.
 It isn’t uncommon to find out you have an esophageal web after you get a barium swallow for something else.

 During a barium swallow, you drink a white, chalky liquid.
 After, you’ll get an X-ray.
 The X-ray highlights the passage of the liquid through your gastrointestinal (GI) tract, making it easier for the physician to see structural abnormalities.

 An upper GI endoscopy is another procedure that’s sometimes used to identify an esophageal web.
 During an upper GI endoscopy, a gastroenterologist or surgeon uses a flexible instrument with a camera on its tip to see the inside of your esophagus.

 Your doctor might suggest other tests to check for iron deficiency anemia, or other suspected medical conditions.